-PERIOD OF VALIDITY OF SEROLOGICAL TEN Name (in capital letters) and signature of the Certifying Veterinarian (see note 6) from (dd/mm/yy) to (dd/mm/yy)
+PERIOD OF VALIDITY OF SEROLOGICAL TESTINGFOR INTERNATIONAL MOVEMENT(see note 4) Name (in capital letters) and signature of the Certifying Veterinarian (see note 6) from (dd/mm/yy) to (dd/mm/yy)

 VI.
 CLINICAL EXAMINATION (Rabies)

 I the undersigned declare herewith that I have examined the animal described in Part II on the date indicated below, or that I have seen evidence that the animal was examined on that date, and that the animal was found to be free from clinical signs of rabies (see note 5).